 - We never travel without our Swiss knife, from opening cans to peeling pineapples and cutting cheese, over the last 10 years this has been one of my most valuable travel tools!

-- I am not MacGyver, the spartan is small, light and can open cans, bottles and cut stuff, it has enough functions for us.
+- I am not MacGyver, the spartan is small, light, and can open cans, bottles, and cut stuff, it has enough functions for us.

-- Remember to put it in your check in luggage before flights, I have lost a knife that I forgot in my hand luggage before boarding!
+- Remember to put it in your check-in luggage before flights, I have lost a knife that I forgot in my hand luggage before boarding!
 Victorinox Swiss Army Spartan Pocket Knife

-Organised toiletry bag
+Organized toiletry bag

 Packing Clothing

-This is what we carry with us for long term travel, clothes for hot and cold and keeping it light
+This is what we carry with us for long-term travel, clothes for hot and cold and keeping it light

 For Him